uswds/uswds-site/_components/typography/typography.md

 {:.usa-content-list}
 - **Most lines of text should be 45â€“90 characters.** The current standard range for readable line length is 45 ([measure 1]({{ site.baseurl }}/design-tokens/typesetting/measure/){:.token}) to 90 characters per line ([measure 5]({{ site.baseurl }}/design-tokens/typesetting/measure/){:.token}).
 A good target for long texts is 66 characters ([measure 2]({{ site.baseurl }}/design-tokens/typesetting/measure/){:.token}).
-- **Text with greater line height can have a longer measure.** Since of the function of measure is to help readers move from one line of text to another more naturally, the effects of a long measure can be lessened by increasing the space between lines.
+- **Text with greater line height can have a longer measure.** Since one of the function of measure is to help readers move from one line of text to another more naturally, the effects of a long measure can be lessened by increasing the space between lines.
 Thus, text with more space between lines can have somewhat longer line length.
 - **Short passages can have measure outside the ideal range.** In contexts when users will be reading short passages of text (such as footnotes or alerts), you can safely set somewhat longer or shorter lines than usual.
 - **Large text can have a shorter measure.** Since larger text takes up more screen real estate, it may make sense to assign it a relatively small measure.
 - **Measure tokens.** The following three points are basic guidelines for selecting measure tokens: